doppelmutzi/companion-project-use-shared-eslint/README.md

 # About

-This is a companion project for my [article](https://blog.logrocket.com/javascript-package-managers-compared/) about package managers (February 2022).
+This is a companion project for my article about shared ESLint and Prettier configs (June 2022).